royby-cyberark/AWSIoTWebinar/aws-iot-hands-on.md

 If you want to try this, do the following (may change due to os or the way you do virtual envs):
 * Open a new terminal window (new virtual environment for python)
+* cd into `asymm-crpto-sample` under the cloned repo
 * `python -m venv .venv`
 * ` source .venv/bin/activate` (or run the batch in Windows)
 * `pip install pycrypto`